VMLearningHub/laravel_crop_image_using_cropperjs/README.md

-#  import excel file to database with mapping
+# How to Crop And Upload Image in Laravel 8

 Learn How to Crop Image in Laravel 8 framework.
 How to Crop Image before uploading image by using jQuery Croppie plugin in Laravel 8 framework.